-A nurse practitioner can undertake many tasks previously undertaken by a doctor, including diagnosis and treatments for acute and long term conditions except for mental health.
-All of our Advance Nurse Practitioners can deal with the following.
+An Advanced Nurse Practitioner can undertake many tasks previously undertaken by a doctor, including diagnosis and treatments for acute and long term conditions except for mental health.

 You can also book an appointment with a nurse practitioner using the on-line service.